KKV9/custom-shell.yazi/README.md

 # shell.yazi

-Use any shell for your yazi shell prompt.
+Use any shell as the default yazi shell prompt.

 # Installation